eBay Logo

 AuctionWeb Logo 1995-1997

-AuctionWeb was born at the dawn of online trading just four years after creating the World Wide Web.
-It is clear that her first logo by today’s standards was primitive: it looked like one large horizontal rectangle divided into two small ones.
+AuctionWeb was born at the dawn of online trading, just four years after the creation of the World Wide Web.
+It is clear that her first logo, by today’s standards, was primitive: it looked like a single large horizontal rectangle divided into two smaller ones.
 On the left side (white) was the black word “Auction,” and on the right side (black) was the white “Web.”
-Pixel graphics were used for the inscription: the individual points that made up the letters were visible.
+Pixel graphics were used for the inscription, with the individual points that made up the letters visible.

 1997 – 1999